microsoft/bedrock-cli/guides/service-introspection.md

-  -i, --image-tag <image-tag>          Filter by a container image tag -e, --env <environment>              Filter by environment name -s, --service <service-name>         Filter by service name -o, --output <output-format>         Output the information in one of the following formats: normal, wide, JSON -w, --watch                          Watch the deployments for a live view -h, --help                           Usage information
+  -i, --image-tag <image-tag>          Filter by a container image tag -e, --env <environment>              Filter by environment name -s, --service <service-name>         Filter by service name -O, --output <output-format>         Output the information in one of the following formats: normal, wide, JSON -w, --watch                          Watch the deployments for a live view -h, --help                           Usage information
 ```